 This article will outline how to configure your WordPress site to send transactional emails via popular email providers:

-Mailgun is a popular email sending service which offers a free plan that includes 10,000 email sends per month.
+Mailgun is a popular email sending service which offers a free trial for 3 months that includes 5,000 email sends per month.

 Login to your WordPress site and head over to the Add Plugins page.
 Search for “Mailgun for WordPress” and install the plugin.
 Navigate to the Mailgun screen from within the Settings menu.

 - Enter the sending domain into the Mailgun Domain Name field

 - Copy and paste the API key into the API Key field